top of page

 Therapy is a relationship, not a formula or a technique.
 How can it be a technique when we’re dealing with the heart and soul of another person?
 When I counsel my clients, we do not dialogue about their circumstances.
 I access their deep, innermost emotions and desires.
 As a therapist, I do not relate to my clients’ symptoms or their diagnoses.
 There is a person beneath those issues with a story of personal pain.

 Therapy is not merely a conversation; it is a relationship between two people.
 Therapy is not something that happens to us, it is something that happens through us.
-Genuine transformation and healing happens when we do the courageous work.
+Genuine transformation and healing happen when we do the courageous work.
 There is no such thing as a quick fix when it comes to healing wounds in our soul and abiding in our heart’s desires.
 There are no shortcuts, 5-step solutions, or tool kits.

 The healing process in therapy is about identifying the lies we tell ourselves, letting go of our defenses and excuses, and creating authentic relationships with others and ourselves.
 The work is hard, but it’s the right kind of hard.
 We do not know ourselves by ourselves.
 Having a safe and trustworthy person such as a therapist, in a one-on-one setting who partners with you in your struggles is the way clarity, healing, and breakthrough manifest.
 The therapeutic relationship is about co-creating deep experiences and lasting change.